Lil Nas X's Satan sneakers aren't sanctioned by Nike, still contain human blood

 Lil Nas X reacts

 A representative for Lil Nas X didn't respond to a request for an official comment.
-But in addition to tweeting about the now-canceled shoe giveaway, as mentioned above, the musician has been tweeting jokes about the Nike lawsuit.
+But before and after the settlement, the musician tweeted jokes about the Nike lawsuit.
 One tweet shows Squidward of SpongeBob SquarePants sitting in a cardboard box begging for money and is captioned, "me after the Nike lawsuit."

+And on the day the settlement was announced, Lil Nas X was back at it, tweeting, "y'all keep streaming Call Me By Your Name so I can pay for this damn Nike lawsuit."